 Projects are limited to no more than two years; RSF may consider longer projects in exceptional circumstances.

 RSF covers indirect costs of up to 15% on project grants and allowable subcontracts, only.
-No indirect is provided on budgets less than $50,000.
+No indirect is provided on budgets up to $50,000.

 Proposals should include no more than 5 investigators, 3 of whom may receive funding (faculty and postdoctoral researchers).
 In rare circumstances, RSF will consider requests for salary support for additional investigators if it is crucial to the completion of the proposed research.
 Applicants must provide a detailed justification in the budget narrative for the tasks and time efforts of all investigators.
 When more than 3 investigators are requesting funding, the budget narrative must explain the expertise those additional individuals bring to the project.